gbowne1/SavvyBudget/CONTRIBUTING.md

 The SavvyBudget project and @gbowne1 are editor/IDE agnostic.
 Feel free to use whatever editor you like to contribute to this project.
 Feel free to contribute settings for VSCode that may allow a new contributor who may not have their editor configuration done already.

-We have recommended some intitial extensions through VSCode settings configuration.
+We have recommended some initial extensions through VSCode settings configuration.
 You may choose not to install these if you like.

 VSCode (.vscode)
 GitHub (.github)